Skip Ribbon Commands

 A: An Environmental Working Group (EWG) report revealed that 4 crayon brands tested in independent laboratories contained detectable levels of asbestos fibers.
 All 4 crayon types were made in China.
 The source of the asbestos contamination was from the use of talc, which is used as a binding agent in crayons.

 The risk of significant exposure to asbestos fibers from typical use of these crayons is low.
 However, when purchasing crayons, make sure the label does not show talc in the ingredients.
 The label should also have a statement that the product complies with ASTM D4236 (a label created by the American Society for Testing and Materials), and the label has the seal of The Art and Creative Materials Institute.
-The EWG report was the third study in 15 years to document the presence of asbestos in children's products and highlights the ongoing nature of the issue and need for reform on a federal level.
+The EWG report was the third study in 15 years to document the presence of asbestos in children's products, highlighting the ongoing nature of the issue and need for reform on a federal level.

 Q: I am a painter and work out of an art studio in my home.
 How can I protect my children from potentially harmful exposures from the paint and other materials I use?

 A: Artists, such as painters, have unique job-related health concerns.
 They face potential exposures to a variety of toxic chemicals in art supplies, and unregulated settings where they often do their work (such as the home or studio).
 Artists may work in small and intensely contaminated home workspaces, leading to exposures for themselves and their families.
-Potential hazards in paints and related products include heavy metals (such as lead, mercury, or cadmium), solvents (such as xylene, toluene, or benzene), and others (such as methylene chloride, acids, or alkalis).
+Potential hazards in paints and related products include heavy metals (such as lead, mercury or cadmium), solvents (such as xylene, toluene or benzene), and others (such as methylene chloride, acids or alkalis).

 Children and family members should be kept out of home art studios and other locations where potentially hazardous materials are used, stored, or thrown away.
 Home art studios should follow basic principles of hygiene and safety.
 This includes selecting less toxic materials when possible, proper ventilation, use of protective gear, proper cleanup methods, and appropriate storage and disposal of materials.
 Before returning to other areas of the home, painters should wash their hands thoroughly and change their work clothing and shoes.